snags88/jekyll-blog-source/source/_posts/2017-05-24-rubyists-guide-to-python.md

 categories: web-development
 ---

 Ruby was my first programming language and I love it for the simplicity and the syntactic sugar.
-Python is another popular high-level language used a lot of its data crunching libraries.
+Python is another popular high-level language used a lot for its data crunching libraries.
 I wanted to take some time to compare the difference between the two and point out some differences between Ruby and Python.

 ## Version Managment
 Ruby has tools to manage the version of the Ruby language you use like `rvm` or `rbenv`.
 These tools allow you to